Massachusetts Dog Bite Injury Attorney

 It is recommended that you do not speak with the dog owner’s insurance company without first speaking to a lawyer who specializes in litigating dog bite cases.

 An insurance adjuster will attempt to offer you a settlement worth much less than the actual value of your claim.
 Don’t take the bait.
-If you’re the victim of a dog bite or dog attack, contact The Law Offices of Thomas Kokonowski, Esq. for a free consultation 413.585.9200 (Northampton) 413.549.0022 (Amherst).
+If you’re the victim of a dog bite or dog attack, contact Criminal Defense Attorney Thomas Kokownowski. for a free consultation 413.585.9200 (Northampton) 413.549.0022 (Amherst).

 Common Injuries Caused By Dog Attack